syspimp/greystone-ansible/README.md

 ## What is this?

-I use Ansible to retrieve my power usage from my electric utility, store results in a rrd (Round Robin Database) file, and graph the results in my favorite monitoring program, Zenoss 4.
+I use Ansible to retrieve my power usage from my electric utility, store the results in a rrd (Round Robin Database) file, and graph the results in my favorite monitoring program, Zenoss 4.

-Bonus: I overlay the power produced from my Solar Panels with my Utility Ccnsumption to visualize energy usage and compare my results to their billing.
+Bonus: I overlay the power produced from my Solar Panels with my Utility Consumption to visualize energy usage and compare my results to their billing.

 ## Where?